-> (2) This represents the rump end of the first phase of a housing development which would have sold out and been repaid some months ago were it not for two successive purchasers failing to perform.
-Pending the sale of the last unit, the developer is progressing subsequent phases with our continued and additional support.
+(2) This represents the rump end of the first phase of a housing development which would have sold out and been repaid some months ago were it not for two successive purchasers failing to perform.
+Pending the sale of the last unit (which is in solicitors' hands and due for completion after the Lockdown), the developer is progressing subsequent phases with our continued and additional support.

-> Every deal is monitored meticulously by us on your behalf.
+Every deal is monitored meticulously by us on your behalf.
 We use independent monitoring surveyors on all developments and their reports and updated financial appraisals are continuously available in every deal Data Room so that there are never any surprises.
 In both of the above examples, at no point did we believe investors were at risk of losing capital or interest.

 The above overview of lending activity and loan performance is meaningless in the absence of a detailed insight into what return you can expect for the risk being taken.
 You will have seen on the Home page that the CapitalStackers’ model is all about plugging the real estate funding gap left behind when banks started lending less after the financial crisis.
 And that doesn’t mean only providing junior debt.
 We have also done a number of senior debt deals where the banking market hasn’t had either the time or capacity to get involved, and where we feel they may have missed a sound opportunity.